behzodjon/behzodjon/README.md

 <h1> 👨🏻‍💻 Me now </h1>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- ⌛️ &nbsp; Currently I'm busy with:
- - 🌱 &nbsp; Learning Laravel, Nuxt and a lot more tech stuff.
+- ⌛️ &nbsp; Currently I'm busy with:  Learning Laravel, Nuxt and a lot more tech stuff.
 - 📫 &nbsp; Reach me at: behzodjontuit1998@gmail.com

 <br/>